zendesk/Youtube_Integration/README.md

 6. Update `manifest.json` and `app_source/requirements.json` with your own local or ngrok url endpoints. _Note:_ Also feel free to update `app_source/manifest.json` but is not required.

+_Note:_ If you only want to run the service locally, then you can remove all references to Airbrake in `.env` and `app.rb`.

 * Documentation for various endpoints can be found in the corresponding controllers

 #### Hosting on Heroku